maxwellsor169/Hang-man-game/README.md

 ### Languages
 - Python: This was used to develop the functionality of the hang-man-game

-### Frameworks, Libraries and Programes
+### Frameworks, Libraries and Programs
 - GitHub- used to store and keep the project files.
-- Gitpod- provides the workplace to develop the python codes.
+- Gitpod- provides the workplace to develop the Python codes.
-- [Chrome Lighthouse](https://developers.google.com/web/tools/lighthouse) - To test the websites performance and accesibility.
+- [Chrome Lighthouse](https://developers.google.com/web/tools/lighthouse) - To test the website performance and accesibility.
 - [Am I Responsive](https://ui.dev/amiresponsive) - To test responsivness.
 - [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/) - To validate my python code.
 - [Heroku](https://dashboard.heroku.com/)- To use for the deployment of the project.